 Theobromine, the alkaloid contained in the beans, resembles caffeine in its action, but its effect on the central nervous system (CNS) is less powerful.

-It is also employed in high blood pressure as it dilates the blood-vessels, due to the flavonoids (antioxidants).
+It is also employed in high blood pressure (hypertension) as it dilates the blood-vessels, due to the flavonoids (antioxidants).

 Dark chocolate reduces platelet activation; this antiplatelet activity explains the important role in patients with coronary artery disease.